aws/aws-sdk-java/CONTRIBUTING.md

   verify that the code works as expected; i.e. that the issue has been fixed or that the functionality works as intended.

-### Your First Code Change
-For detailed information on getting started building and making code changes to the SDK, refer to our [Working on the SDK][working-on-the-sdk] wiki page.

 ### Pull Request Readiness
 Before submitting your pull request, refer to the pull request readiness checklist below: